Independent resource. Not insurance advice. Consult a licensed broker for your situation. Affiliate links disclosed in footer.

 US small businesses pay a median of $111 per month for insurance across the six most common coverage types in 2026.
 GL alone averages $45 per month.
 A Business Owner Policy runs $125 per month median.
 Workers compensation averages $1.12 per $100 of payroll.
 Total annual median for a 1 to 5 employee business is $2,400 to $8,400.

-How much has business insurance gone up in 2025 and 2026?
+How much has business insurance changed in 2025 and 2026?

 What is the most expensive line of business insurance?